 What Is Making Tax Digital?

-Making Tax Digital (MTD) is HMRC’s programme to move the UK tax system online.
-It requires businesses to keep digital records and submit tax returns using HMRC-recognised software.
+Making Tax Digital (MTD) – see our cloud accounting glossary for related terms like quarterly updates, Final Declaration and bridging software is HMRC’s programme to move the UK tax system online.
+It requires businesses to keep their books digitally and submit tax returns using compliant software.
 If you use Xero, you already have everything you need to comply.

-MTD started with VAT in April 2019 and is now expanding to income tax.
+Making Tax Digital started with VAT in April 2019 and is now expanding to income tax.
+The next big step, Making Tax Digital for Income Tax (MTD for ITSA), turns the annual tax return into a quarterly process for sole traders and landlords.
+You record your income and expenses digitally through the year, then submit them in four quarterly submissions plus a final declaration.
 Here’s what UK businesses need to know in 2026, and how Xero handles it.

 In practice, this means: